What the BRIEF-2 Measures — and What It Doesn't

 Behavior Regulation (BRI)

-MI scales capture how the student manages tasks and monitors performance — starting work, holding information in mind, organizing materials, tracking their own accuracy.
-These are "cool" EF functions — they operate in cognitive, non-emotional contexts.
-MI elevations show up as academic and organizational failures: incomplete work, lost materials, forgetting instructions.
+CRI captures how the student manages tasks and monitors performance — starting work, holding information in mind, planning and organizing, checking accuracy, and managing materials.
+These are "cool" cognitive EF functions.
+CRI elevations show up as academic and organizational failures: incomplete work, lost materials, missed steps in multi-part tasks.

 Source note — Scale Descriptions: The scale descriptions below are paraphrased summaries for professional reference, grounded in the BRIEF-2 professional manual (Gioia, Isquith, Guy & Kenworthy, 2015, PAR).
 They describe what each scale measures and what elevation looks like in practice — they are not verbatim from the manual.
 Always consult the official BRIEF-2 manual for standardized interpretation procedures, normative data, and clinical guidance.